 This deep-sea fishing tournament has been held yearly for the past 55 years.
 The tournament usually attracts 40-50 yachts and, in 2018 alone, more than 180 anglers came out to try their hand at catching the biggest Marlin in Jamaican waters.
 The competition is held in the first week of October.

-This public holiday is celebrated yearly, on every third Monday of October.
-Activities throughout the day are held in memoriam of the seven national heroes of Jamaica, who contributed to the island’s freedom from slavery and to the general improvement of the social conditions of the land.
-These heroes are Marcus Garvey, Sir Alexander Bustmante, Samuel Sharpe, Paul Bogle, George William Gordon and Nanny of the Maroons, who is the sole heroine.
+This public holiday is celebrated every year, on the third Monday of October.
+Activities throughout the day are held in memoriam of the seven national heroes of Jamaica; Marcus Garvey, Sir Alexander Bustmante, Samuel Sharpe, Paul Bogle, George William Gordon and Nanny of the Maroons, who is the sole heroine.
+These heroes contributed to the island’s freedom from slavery and to the general improvement of the social conditions of the land.

 Restaurant Week is a 7-day period where residents and tourists are encouraged to head out and sample the dishes and cuisine prepared at the various restaurants on the island.
 This event caters to foodies and families and extends to over 100 restaurants in Jamaica.
 Restaurant week gets underway in November.